-Each council is required to maintain adequate financial reserves to meet the needs of the authority.
+West Suffolk is required to maintain adequate financial reserves to meet the needs of the authority.
 The reserves we hold can be classified as either working balances - known as the general fund balance, or as specific reserves which are earmarked for a particular purpose - known as earmarked reserves.

-Both councils hold general fund balances as a contingency to cover the cost of unexpected expenditure or events during the year.
-Both council's policies regarding the level of general fund are as follows, to hold a balance of:
+West Suffolk holds a general fund balance as a contingency to cover the cost of unexpected expenditure or events during the year.
+West Suffolk's policy regarding the level of general fund is as follows, to hold a balance of: